little-book-of/ai/README.md

-# The Little Book of Algorithms
+# The Little Book of Artificial Intelligence

-A concise, beginner-friendly introduction to Algorithms.
+A concise, beginner-friendly introduction to Artificial Intelligence.

 ```
+Numbers weave the world,
+algebra sings hidden forms,
+AI learns the tune.
 ```

 ## Formats